stonecircle/kue-ui/README.md

 app.listen(3000);
 ```

+Note that with the above configuration you can still access the built-in Kue UI at /api/active in the browser.

 ### Standalone app
 You can publish the application with any backend by serving the main index file.
 The application is built with Ember and only has one `.jade` file.
 ```javascript